Why is this step is the most important step?

-- Behaviorists--and clever parents--asking "How can we encourage good behavior?" rather than "How can we stop bad behavior?"
+- Behaviorists--and clever parents--asking "How can we get children to do good behaviors instead of bad behaviors?" rather than asking "How can we stop bad behaviors?"

 - Defining the problem of saving gasoline (and the environment) by trying to increase our vehicles' gallons per mile rather than trying to increase our miles per gallon.
 To understand why, check out either of the links below:

 - People often ask "Would I like x?" when they should be asking "Would buying x make me happier than spending that money on something else?"